Nicolas Cage biography

 He is known for delving deeply into his roles and identifying with his characters, even to the extent of having a tooth removed without Novocaine for his 1989 role in Birdy.
 He also ate a live cockroach in Vampire's Kiss.

-"My acting has always been my therapy, "says Cage.
+"My acting has always been my therapy, "says Nicolas.
 "The work has been what saved me."

 In 2000, he tried his hand at something completely different—playing the lead in a romantic comedy with The Family Man, and he won a Blockbuster Entertainment Award for his effort.
 In Adaptation (2002), he played the dual role of brothers Charlie and Donald Kaufman, and earned Academy Award and Golden Globe nominations for his performances.
-Cage can be seen reprising his role as the devil's right-hand man in Ghost Rider: Spirit of Vengeance (2012), the sequel to the 2007 hit, Ghost Rider.
+Nicolas reprised his role as the devil's right-hand man in Ghost Rider: Spirit of Vengeance (2012), the sequel to the 2007 hit, Ghost Rider.
 He then starred in the drama Joe (2014), the action thrillers Left Behind (2014) and Dying of the Light (2014), and the drama The Runner (2015).

-The veteran actor has kept quite busy, starring in the crime thriller The Trust (2016) alongside Elijah Wood, the crime drama Dog Eat Dog (2016) opposite Willem Dafoe, the biopic Snowden (2016) starring Joseph Gordon-Levitt, the war drama USS Indianapolis: Men of Courage (2016), and the comedy Army of One (2016).
-More recently, he starred in the horror Mom and Dad (2018), alongside Selma Blair.
+The veteran actor was quite busy in 2016, starring in the crime thriller The Trust (2016) alongside Elijah Wood, the crime drama Dog Eat Dog (2016) opposite Willem Dafoe, the biopic Snowden (2016) starring Joseph Gordon-Levitt, the war drama USS Indianapolis: Men of Courage (2016), and the comedy Army of One (2016).
+More recently, he starred in the horror Mom and Dad (2018), alongside Selma Blair and the action thriller 211 (2018).

 * 1995 Actor in a Leading Role Oscar winner for Leaving Las Vegas.